 Singapore has been renowned for its status as a global hub for finance and technology, so it comes as no surprise to see the countries officials take rapid steps to help bolster the adoption of Bitcoin and cryptocurrencies in the nation.
 Similar to many other countries, Bitcoin is not considered as legal tender in Singapore, however cryptocurrency and Bitcoin exchanges are are required to register with The Monetary Authority of Singapore (MAS).

 The Monetary Authority of Singapore (MAS) is Singapores key financial services regulatory body and has clarified that there is no real need to regulate Bitcoin and cryptocurrencies yet, however has warned investors in Singapore about the potential risks underpinning digital assets.
 MAS have worked to put in a framework for money laundering and counter terrorism financing like many other financial regulators around the world.
+This means major institutions like UBS Bank will allow you to buy and sell crypto through regulated exchanges.

 In terms of regulations for cryptocurrency exchanges, all they need to comply with at the current time is MAS' anti money laundering and counter terrorism financing frameworks.
 These regulations are put in place to keep an eye on the risks underlying Bitcoin as a payment system.